How Much does it Cost to Remove a Tree in Brisbane?

 In cases where the branches are more than 2.5 metres above the ground, you can ask the tree keeper (owner) to have them pruned or removed.
 If this has not been done after 30 days, you can either employ an arborist to have them removed or do it yourself.
 You can recover $300 of the cost to remove the branches from your neighbour.
 If a resolution still cannot be reached due to costs or other concerns, the matter can be brought before the Queensland Civil and Administrative Tribunal (QCAT) and they will make a final ruling on the matter.

 What does stump removal Cost?

-Not as much as tree removal thats for sure.
+Not as much as tree removal that’s for sure.
 Whenever a tree is removed the stump will remain just above the ground level.
 The fastest and most economical way to remove an unwanted tree stump is by stump grinding.
-This service is offered by most tree removal companies and is facilitated using a stump grinding machine.
+Stump removal is offered by most tree removal companies and is facilitated using a stump grinding machine.
 This machine has a spinning wheel with teeth at the front that aggressively grinds the remaining tree stump into sawdust and leave the stump ground down below ground level.

-Like most tree services, stump grinding costs will vary depending on the size of job, but generally speaking an average job would take 1-3 hours and cost in the vicinity of $150 – $600.
+Like most tree services, stump grinding costs will vary depending on the size of the job, but generally speaking, an average job would take 1-3 hours and cost in the vicinity of $150 – $600.